By Evan Noronha • Difficulty: Moderate

 - Remove the display assembly.

-- Peel back the tips of the three battery adhesive strips along the bottom edge of the battery.
+- Use tweezers to peel back the tips of the two adhesive strips along the bottom edge of the battery.

-- Gently pull the battery adhesive tabs away from the battery, toward the bottom of the iPhone.
+- Slowly pull one battery adhesive tab away from the battery, toward the bottom of the iPhone.

-- Pull steadily, maintaining constant tension on the strips as they slip out from between the battery and the rear case.
-For best results, pull the strips at a 60º angle or less.
+- Pull steadily, maintaining constant tension on the strip until it slips out from between the battery and the rear case.
+For best results, pull the strip at a 60º angle or less.

 - Prepare an iOpener and apply it to the back of the rear case, directly over the battery.
 Alternatively, you can apply heat using a heat gun or hair dryer.